PROUDLY SERVING OKLAHOMA CITY, OKLAHOMA & SURROUNDING AREAS

 ### Energy Sector Transformation: Major Oklahoma City Oil & Gas Producer A prominent Oklahoma City energy company with 850 employees across exploration, production, and trading operations implemented comprehensive automation including commodity trading algorithms, production monitoring systems, and regulatory compliance automation.

-Results included 32% improvement in trading profitability through automated market analysis and execution, 28% reduction in field operation costs through predictive maintenance and optimization, 45% decrease in regulatory compliance processing time, and 25% increase in overall operational efficiency.
+Results included measured improvement in trading profitability through automated market analysis and execution, 28% reduction in field operation costs through predictive maintenance and optimization, 45% decrease in regulatory compliance processing time, and 25% increase in overall operational efficiency.

 The company expanded production capacity by 18% while reducing operational costs by $47 million annually, enabling competitive pricing and market share growth in domestic and international energy markets while maintaining exemplary environmental compliance and safety records.